 Now, 811spotter organizes Q&D Construction’s tickets by job so they are readily accessible and searchable.
 The utility responses are visible at a glance, and when asked for ticket status, groupings of tickets take seconds to find and are sent to the field electronically.
 Most importantly, the system sends weekly notifications of tickets requiring renewal or redraw (in the case of Nevada) so all tickets stay active until they are no longer needed.
 And all tickets across both states are presented in a single, easy to use interface with renewal notifications tailored to each states’ respective dig law.

-“All I have to do is punch in a job number and I get every single ticket that is out there for that job,” says Davidson.
+“With 811spotter, all I have to do is punch in a job number and I get every single ticket that is out there for that job,” says Davidson.

 Today, Q&D Construction’s 811 ticket process looks like this: